Felilou/pos-hustle/HIF_FT_java/readme.md

 # HIF Fachtheorie Seed

 A seed project to be used for
-HIF Fachtheorie examinations.
+HIF Fachtheorie examinations when implementing using the **Java** &trade; and
+**Spring** &trade; stack.

 There are three parts - each meant to be solved independently.
 The project definitions include all required dependencies and a fist test to check its validity.

 ## Part1 / Aufgabe 1